How to get your annual fee waived

-Signing-up for credit cards through partner links earns us a commission.
+Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.
+Here’s our full advertising policy: How we make money.

 Call the number on the back of your card and being polite on this call can go a long way.
-Being a good customer helps your cause.
-So if you’ve used the cards frequently and paid your bills on time, the bank is more likely to want to keep your business!
+Being a good customer helps your cause, too.
+So if you’ve used the cards frequently and paid your bills on time, the bank is more likely to want to keep your business.

 You could mention that you’d like to keep the card because of the benefits, but compared to other similar cards it’s hard to justify paying the annual fee.

-If the bank won’t waive your annual fee or offer a bonus to keep your business, follow these tips before canceling your card.
+If the bank won’t waive your annual fee or offer a bonus to keep your business, follow these tips before canceling your card:

 Be sure you’ve taken the time to evaluate the card.
-I usually recommend folks hang onto a card for 9 to 10 months and then decide if it’s worth the annual fee.
+We usually recommend folks hang onto a card for 9 to 10 months and then decide if it’s worth the annual fee.
 That’s because banks don’t like it when you sign-up for cards just to earn the bonus and then cancel right away.
 They give out these incentives because they want you to try the card.

 Canceling a card could impact your credit score.
 That’s because:

-- Your credit utilization ratio (ratio of amount you owe to the total credit available to you) could increase once you cancel a card.
+- Your credit utilization ratio (ratio of the amount you owe to the total credit available to you) could increase once you cancel a card.
 This accounts for 30% of your credit score.
 However, the ratio can go back down when you apply for a new card.

 - Your credit history (15% of your credit score) could decrease over the long term.
 Though this impact can be minimized by opening new accounts to replace them.
 This is more of a concern for folks who are fairly new to credit cards.

 So an alternative to closing your account, is switching to a no annual fee card like the Chase Freedom (no longer available) or Citi Rewards+® Card.
 Just note that usually, when you switch to a new card (instead of applying), you will not be offered a sign-up bonus.

 You never have to cancel a no-annual-fee card.
-And that helps you build a relationship with the bank and build a longer credit history!
+And that helps you build a relationship with the bank and build a longer credit history.

 If you don’t like the offer you get, you can try hanging up, calling back, and speaking with another agent.
 But you may decide you still want to cancel your card.
 Before you close your account, be sure you won’t lose your points.